 Coarse, tight, curly textures are not reserved for people with darker skin.
 In fact, an individual’s hair texture is much more connected to science than it is to skin tone.
 “Women of all backgrounds can have wavy, curly, coiled, and kinky hair genetics,” says Miko Branch, CEO of Miss Jessie’s, a product line dedicated to caring for curly textures.
 If you ignore your hair’s needs, it can lead to problems like lackluster hair, dry scalp, and breakage.

 Maeva Heim, CEO of the hair-care company BREAD, explains that “maintaining moisture and hydration is definitely number one.
 More often than not, coarse hair textures suffer from dryness, so your routine should be centered around keeping your hair moisturized and lubricated.”
 She also advises recommends using a gentle shampoo.
 The Bread Supply Wash Kit contains a curated lineup of products specifically designed to nurture curly and coily hair textures.
-Find out what your hairstyle reveals about your personality.

 Trimming your hair makes it grow faster

 Although scheduling your trim every four to six weeks helps ensure that your hair has minimal split ends, it doesn’t help it grow.
 Steve Lococo, master stylist and co-owner of B2V Salon, tells Reader’s Digest: “Lightly trimming the ends, also known as ‘dusting,’ will improve the texture and elasticity of the hair by preventing split ends from growing up the hair shaft.”
 In other words, don’t let this busted myth discourage you from regular salon visits; the extra bucks spent are well worth it if you want healthy-looking, shiny hair.
 Don’t miss these other golden rules everyone with long hair should commit to memory right now.